milospav7/react-filterify/README.md

 Built around publisher-subscribe pattern where controller should orchestrate the flow between filters and filters consumer, by providing information about where-to-push-filters to filter components, and by providing where-to-listen-for-change information to filters consumer, in an easy to use hooks based approach.

 `**` When fully developed (I hope really soon) it will be shipped as npm package.
-What I now do is mostly refactoring since I initially developed this solution in late 2020 and recently decided to isolate it on my guthub in order to refactor, improve and I hope build package from itself so I can share it with anyone and together make it even better.
+What I now do is mostly refactoring since I initially developed this solution in late 2020 and recently decided to isolate it on my guthub in order to refactor, improve and I hope to build a packag from itself so I can share it with anyone and together make it even better.
 I developed initial version in late 2020, as a part of really complex project, after problems with data filtering escalated to the level where creation of new, and maintaining of existing filters, become a real nightmare, all that as a consequence of huge complexity and number of required filters applied on different tables.

 ## What's Included

 React Filterify includes these APIs:

-- `configureFilterfyReducer()`: usage is required and provide simplified configuration for filter container instances that will be used accros the application - container simply represents wrapper, registered by unique id, that will be used to maintain all filters related to itself.
+- `configureFilterfyReducer()`: usage is required and provides simplified configuration for filter container instances that will be used across the application - container simply represents wrapper, registered by unique id, that will be used to maintain all filters related to itself.
-- `useContainerSubscription()`: provide a way to susbscribe to any container change, by exposing event which can be used in order to trigger desired action when any filter, inside filter container, changes - basically the way to connect filters with any application component intented to consume them.
+- `useContainerSubscription()`: provide a way to subscribe to any container change, by exposing event which can be used in order to trigger desired action when any filter, inside filter container, changes - basically the way to connect filters with any application component intended to consume them.
-- `useContainerState()`: on demand exposing of current container state
+- `useContainerState()`: on-demand exposing of current container state

 React Filterify includes these generic components: